victorfreitas/wpupper-share-buttons/readme.txt

 == Changelog ==

+= 3.51 2024-06-30 =

+* Security improvements and bug fixes.
+* Change the use of some native PHP functions to WordPress functions.
+* Change bitly URL shortener API version.
+* Change x.com API URL to share link.
+* Use post excerpt if not empty to share via email otherwise use post content.

 = 3.50 2024-06-30 =

 * Security fixes.
 * Typo fixes.
 * Support for PHP 5 has been discontinued.
-* The new minimum supported version of PHP is 7.0.0.
+* Change the minimum supported version of PHP to 7.0.0.

 = 3.43 2023-05-19 =